You know how bad it is. But the DWP only sees what's on the form.

 If those answers don't capture the full picture, you get misunderstood.
 And misunderstood means underpaid.

-Whether you're claiming for the first time, reapplying after a knock-back, facing a review, or helping someone you care about.
+Whether you're claiming for the first time, reapplying after a knock-back, or helping someone you care about.

 Available on Android · Privacy policy